yashyogi2004/yashyogi2004/README.md

 # apnacollege-demo
-this is my first git repository
+this is my first git reitory
 <br/>
 Author -Yash